URK23CS7048Rohan/Hackathon/Fall detection alert and gps track/README.md

-# safesense
+# GPS Tracking and Sending SOS in case of emergency

-User Interface Component of a tool to detect falls, recieve user validation, output attention drawing sound, and untimately help users with poor balance/falling issues.
+User Interface Component of a tool to detect falls, recieve user validation, output attention drawing sound-sends their geolocation to the respective care tacker via SMS, and untimately help users with poor balance/falling issues.

 ## Getting Started